-- Retail prices in metropolitan areas also tend to follow a discounting cycle which historically has ranged up to 12 cents from peak to heavily discounted trough.
+- Retail prices in metropolitan areas also tend to follow a discounting cycle with prices ranging from a peak to a heavily discounted trough.

 - Consumers clearly benefit by purchasing heavily discounted petrol at the low point in the cycle – the ACCC and media provides advice on low price days.
 The ACCC has stated that the cycle is a clear demonstration of vigorous competition and the discounting cycle clearly benefits price conscious consumers.

 - The major oil companies directly own and operate only a limited number of service stations across Australia (around 10%) and these are largely in metropolitan areas.

 Country pump prices are generally higher and more stable than metropolitan prices due to differing competitive and economic characteristics

 - Retail fuel prices are more stable in regional areas because there is a general absence of discounting.